#Heathland At Home activities

 Use this downloadable worksheet to help you tap into your nature senses to discover just how much is all around us.

 Can you take on the challenge of finding something wildlife-y from A all the way to Z?

 For some letters you might have to get creative… And, no, you can’t pretend there’s a zebra in your garden!

 What are you waiting for?
 An epic alphabetical nature journey of discovery awaits…

 Wildlife is all around us – But how do we know?
-Do you’ve what it takes to be a super nature detective and look for the clues to show that wildlife is here?
+Have you got what it takes to be a super nature detective and look for the clues to show that wildlife is here?

 Download the guide and compile a photographic or sketched record of what you find or complete the recording sheet.

 If you love both nature and maths, this activity sheet is perfect for you!